Good research can lead to positive change for the world’s poorest by enhancing the design and implementation of development policies and programs.

 More information on how Australian aid funds research

 Research into trends and developments in mine action is vital for assessing progress and guiding future approaches and priorities.
-Australia supports the
+Australia

 Geneva International Centre for Humanitarian Demining